Psychology Internship: Supervision & Didactics

 In total, interns receive at least 4 hours of supervision per week, of which a minimum of 2 hours per week are individual supervision.

 The internship year begins with two weeks of orientation, during which the interns are introduced to the faculty and the facility as well as to policies and procedures.
-The orientation also includes a series of lectures on basic topics such as interviewing, report writing, mandatory reporting of abuse, working with interpreters, and clinic procedures.
+The orientation also includes a series of lectures on foundational topics such as interviewing, report writing, mandatory reporting of abuse, working with interpreters, and clinic procedures.

 During the internship year, two all-day workshops are arranged jointly by several of the local APA (CoA)-accredited internship sites.
 The fall workshop focuses on diversity and the spring workshop focuses on supervision and ethics.